North Forest Independent School District: Headquarters and other facilities

 The district headquarters at the time of closure was at 6010 Little York Road.
 One week before the July 1, 2013 closure, the district began removing its items from the headquarters.

 The previous district headquarters had opened in 1964.
 It was damaged in Tropical Storm Allison in 2001; the Texas Comptroller of Public Accounts stated that the 12000 sqft facility was destroyed as a result of the flood.
-Langstead Elementary, which had been constructed in 1968, was used as a temporary administration building."footer.gif."
-North Forest Independent School District.
-August 21, 2006.
-Retrieved on November 26, 2011.
-"7201 Langley Road Houston, Texas 77016" By 2003 NFISD was considering as the site of its new headquarters a 250 acre plot of land across from North Forest High School's main campus (formerly M. B. Smiley High School).
+Langstead Elementary, which had been constructed in 1968, was used as a temporary administration building.
+By 2003 NFISD was considering as the site of its new headquarters a 250 acre plot of land across from North Forest High School's main campus (formerly M. B. Smiley High School).
 Around 2003 the board approved construction of a new administration building.
 In October 2007 its headquarters were at 6010 Little York while its Office of Communications was located at Langstead.
 The foyer was renovated at a cost of $18,000, including a 144-gallon freshwater aquarium.

 Jones-Cowart Stadium on the campus of the former Smiley High School, now North Forest High School, served as the district's stadium for sporting events.